 - Cons: difficult for beginners, requires an established audience

 If you have questions about how to get a podcast up and running or are interested in implementing podcast ads into your marketing strategy, our media team can help.
 Contact us.

-And keep an eye out for the return of our podcast coming soon (yes, we practice what we preach).
+And tune in to one of our podcasts (yes, we practice what we preach).